How Indexed Universal Life’s Growth Helps Retirement

-You could take excessive loans from an IUL policy and and let your market based assets heal and remember the IUL even though there’s volatility, right, there’s the stair stepping effect and you can’t time the market but when you borrow against an IUL policy you have the ability to fully participate in the stair steps.
+You could take excessive loans from an IUL policy and let your market-based assets heal and remember the IUL even though there’s volatility, right, there’s the stair-stepping effect and you can’t time the market but when you borrow against an IUL policy you have the ability to fully participate in the stair steps.

 Let’s not forget that the banking strategy is still in play and that some of the best opportunities are these dips these little minor corrections where everybody else is afraid and of course these major corrections where everything is selling for deep discounts.